Zero-sum Stochastic Games with Asymmetric Information: Conclusion

 where $\mathbbm{1}(u_t^2)$ denotes the prescription with $\gamma_t^2(u_t^2) = 1$.
-Notice that since $\hat{V}_{t+1}$ is piecewise linear and convex in $\pi_{t+1}$, the function $\hat{w}_t$ is convex in $\gamma_t^1$.
-We can prove this using the same arguments as in Appendix \ref{pieceproof}.
-Therefore, the optimization problem stated above is a convex program and can be solved using standard convex optimization algorithms \cite{ben2001lectures,boyd2004convex}.
-We can then solve the following regression problem to obtain a piecewise linear and convex representation of $\hat{V}_t$
+The optimization problem stated above is a convex program and, since we have a closed-form representation of the functions $\hat{w}_t$, this convex program can be solved using standard convex optimization algorithms \cite{ben2001lectures,boyd2004convex}.}